Skip to main content

 Project Approach:

-The TCSI as developed by PI Dr Samantha Morgan-Williams, responds to these barriers through development of a co-designed training programme and establishment of a network of Traveller ‘court-support workers’ to provide community-engaged, and culturally appropriate peer-led court accompaniment supports for Traveller litigants in the District Court.
+The TCSI as developed by co-PI Dr Samantha Morgan-Williams in 2023, responds to these barriers through development of a co-designed training programme and establishment of a network of Traveller ‘court-support workers’ to provide community-engaged, and culturally appropriate peer-led court accompaniment supports for Traveller litigants in the District Court.
 This feeds into the need for understanding of vulnerable court-user experience to adequately inform reform of domestic equality adjudication bodies, enhanced judicial training and actions ensuring access to justice for most vulnerable, while also providing vital resources needed to encourage increased discrimination litigation against those who discriminate against the Traveller Community

-The TCSI is the first such programme in Ireland to be codesigned and advanced in partnership with Traveller organisation partners in Cork, the Court Service and the School of Law, UCC.
+The TCSI is the first such programme in Ireland to be codesigned and advanced in partnership with Traveller organisation partners in Cork, and with the support of the Court Service and the School of Law, UCC.
 In providing and training culturally-appropriate court support workers, the TCSI seeks to respond to the barriers to justice experienced by Traveller litigants within the civil system.

 Top